Oleg Prihodko

-Oleg Prihodko (born 3 October 1997) is a Ukrainian tennis player.
+Oleg Prihodko (born 3 October 1997) is a Ukrainian-born Macedonian tennis player.
 He has a career high ATP singles ranking of world No. 307 achieved on 18 August 2025 and a career high ATP doubles ranking of No. 121 achieved on 27 February 2023.
-He is currently the No. 3 Ukrainian tennis player.
+He is currently the No. 1 player from North Macedonia.

 Career

 As a junior he won the Ukrzakhid ITF tournament in 2013 and 2014 as well as the Vila Do Conde Junior Tennis Cup in 2013.
 In junior doubles he won the Donetsk City Cup with his doubles partner Vladyslav Lobak.

+Nationality representation

+On 24 May 2026, Prihodko announced he switched his nationality from Ukraine to North Macedonia.
+He had previously attracted backlash in Ukraine for playing in doubles with Russian and Belarusian players, and for also saying he opposed the suspension of these players from international competitions.
+He was the No. 2 Ukrainian tennis player on 4 May 2026, before his switch to North Macedonia, whereupon he became the No. 1 Macedonian tennis player above Kalin Ivanovski, at world No. 399 on 25 May 2026.